pyscript/pyscript/docs/reference/plugins/py-terminal.md

 asyncio.ensure_future(adjust_term_size(40,10))
 ```

 Some terminal-formatting packages read from specific environment variables to determine whether they should emit formatted output; PyScript does not set these variables explicitly - you may need to set them yourself, or force your terminal-formatting package into a state where it outputs correctly formatted output.

+A couple of specific examples:
-For example, the [rich](https://github.com/Textualize/rich) will not, by default, output colorful text, but passing `256` or `truecolor` as an argument as the `color_system` parameter to the [Console constructor](https://rich.readthedocs.io/en/stable/reference/console.html#rich.console.Console) will force it to do so.
-Please consult the documentation for your specific terminal-formatting package.
+ - the [rich](https://github.com/Textualize/rich) will not, by default, output colorful text, but passing `256` or `truecolor` as an argument as the `color_system` parameter to the [Console constructor](https://rich.readthedocs.io/en/stable/reference/console.html#rich.console.Console) will force it to do so.
+(As of rich v13)
+ - [termcolor](https://github.com/termcolor/termcolor) will not, by default, output colorful text, but setting `os.environ["FORCE_COLOR"] = "True"` or by passing `force_color=True` to the `colored()` function will force it to do so.
+(As of termcolor v2.3)

 ### Examples